Our free membership, business.com+, takes the pain out of choosing new business services.

 graphic of a text conversation with emojis

-Benefits of using emojis in the workplace
+Benefits of using emojis at work

 Under the right circumstances, emojis can help your message better connect with your intended recipient.
 Some positives of using emojis in business communication include the following.